 You can find out more about the research interests of CLCR staff on the School's Academic Staff page.

 We welcome enquiries from prospective students, whether you wish to talk about your own possible projects and areas of interest or to obtain further information about PhD programmes in Language and Communication.

 Please note: we advise you to make contact with the admissions tutor before you submit a formal application, to provide an opportunity to discuss your research plans with us.
 Contact email@example.com for further information.

 You can apply online or download an application form from Cardiff University's Apply section.
-Paper applications should be sent to the University Registry and should be accompanied by an outline PhD research proposal.
+Applications should be accompanied by an outline PhD research proposal.
 The proposal should be around 1,000 words.